Updated: Apr 26

 The Greek hero Heracles is well known for his twelve labours.
 An impetuous, uncommonly strong young man has to atone for killing his family in a moment of rage.
 Filled with regret, he agrees to carry out ten near impossible tasks chosen by his cousin the king, which eventually become twelve.
 The king sees this as an opportunity to remove his cousin, as a threat to his crown, by constantly sending him into the path of danger, hoping each time that he won't return.
 With amazing ingenuity and fighting skills, Heracles of course, is always successful however.

 From the start, Heracles was an amazing child.
 He's the one who caught the two snakes in his crib, which Hera put there to try to kill him.
 The strength, but also the the crazy family relations, come from the fact that he's Zeus's son.
 Of course, Hera is furious about this latest fling with a mortal on her husband's part, hence the attempted murder on the love child.
 Makes perfect sense.
-But in a bizarre twist, Hera also ends up being a sort of foster mother to this same child for a bit.
+But in a bizarre twist, Hera also ends up being a sort of foster mother to this same child, for a while.
 Heracles's mother is worried about all this bad feeling from Hera so she takes her child and, far from protecting him from the gods' wrath, abandons him on a hillside to die of exposure.

 He's found: the goddess Athena rescues him, takes him back to Mount Olympus, where Hera, not knowing the child's identity, looks after him.
 It is Heracles she is breastfeeding, when she is bitten by the baby and, in pain, yanks him away, causing a flow of milk to shoot across the room.
 This is how the Milky Way came into being, according to the Ancient Greeks.